quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 ---

 #### Multiple Cycles in Logistic Map
-Background context explaining how the logistic map bifurcates as \(\mu\) increases through 3, leading to multiple attractors and cycles.
-Specifically, observe the system's behavior around \(\mu = 3.5\), where a four-cycle is observed.
+Background context explaining how the logistic map bifurcates as $\mu $ increases through 3, leading to multiple attractors and cycles.
+Specifically, observe the system's behavior around$\mu = 3.5$, where a four-cycle is observed.

-:p Observe populations for a growth parameter \(\mu\) increasing continuously through 3.
+:p Observe populations for a growth parameter $\mu$ increasing continuously through 3.
 ??x
-As the growth parameter \(\mu\) increases through 3, the logistic map undergoes bifurcations leading to multiple cycles and attractors.
-For example, at \(\mu = 3.5\), four attractors are observed.
+As the growth parameter $\mu $ increases through 3, the logistic map undergoes bifurcations leading to multiple cycles and attractors.
+For example, at$\mu = 3.5$, four attractors are observed.

 ```java
 // Pseudocode for observing cycles in logistic map